Apply now at: www.nestrans.org.uk/biketrial

 Whether it’s carrying equipment, parcels and mail or deliveries of groceries, prescriptions or even flowers, it is hoped that businesses who are currently operating vehicles in the area would be able to replace at least one of these by trialling a bike.

 The project complements the forthcoming introduction of a Low Emission Zone (LEZ) in the city centre later this year.
 As part of this, Aberdeen City Council received grant funding from Transport Scotland which has been allocated to Nestrans to develop and manage the e-cargo bike project.

-The bikes available include four ‘Christiana’ e-cargo trikes and two ‘Riese and Müller Load 60’ e-cargo bikes, all of which will be supplied with a lockable cargo box which can be branded by individual businesses taking part.
+The bikes available include four ‘Christiania’ e-cargo trikes and two ‘Riese and Müller Load 60’ e-cargo bikes, all of which will be supplied with a lockable cargo box which can be branded by individual businesses taking part.
 The bikes are an ideal solution for transporting work equipment, light freight or completing ‘last-mile’ deliveries.

 In addition, all the necessary lights, locks and safety equipment required will be provided, as well as training made available to ensure that riders are confident in using the bikes before starting the trial.